RedditRecs

 Reddit Icon

-bayareasoyboy • 28 days ago
+bayareasoyboy • about 2 months ago

 I recently switched to Sonic fiber and have had good luck using a UniFi Express 7.
 It utilizes the 10G coming out of their box, without the full cost of the higher-end Ubiquiti gear.